filprager/fintech_project_one/README.md

 - API connection and data download (based on user input) - Stock lat/long and other relevant data
 - Mapbox - show the stock location geographically.
 Make bubbles larger for larger weightings or larger returns

+## Work distribution
+- Make the interface for the app - Raj
+- Get the data via APIs - Mark
+- Process the data
+- Visualize the data